 T0 (T plus zero): There is no evidence of a primary tumor.

 The "N" in the TNM staging system stands for lymph nodes.
 These tiny, bean-shaped organs help fight infection.
 Lymph nodes near where the cancer started are called regional lymph nodes.
 Lymph nodes in other parts of the body are called distant lymph nodes.
-Soft-tissue sarcoma usually does not spread to lymph nodes.
+STS usually does not spread to lymph nodes.

 N0 (N plus zero): The cancer has not spread to regional lymph nodes.